 Our trips to the City of London also include Greenwich, situated on the River Thames, not far from central London.
 Here you will see a fascinating contrast between Canary Wharf, one of the most modern parts of London, and the elegant buildings of Greenwich; most of these date from around 1700, and some of them can be visited; others now house the University of Greenwich, which, with 27,000 students, is the largest in London.
 Greenwich was once the residence of the kings of England, and it has also long been associated with astronomy: here you can stand on the Greenwich Meridian, with one foot in the western hemisphere, the other in the eastern hemisphere.

-- University visit: University College London (UCL) or Imperial College London (you’ll visit one of these, depending on your subject interests)
+– University visit (University focus): University College London (UCL) or Imperial College London (you’ll visit one of these, depending on your subject interests)

 UCL – 25,000 students.
 Housed in grand buildings near the British Museum, UCL is one of the world’s leading universities, with a strong record across the subject range.